Energy Spectra and Fluxes in Dissipation Range of Turbulent and Laminar Flows: Introduction

-There are only a small number of numerical simulations that investigate the dissipative spectrum of a turbulent flow.
-For example, Mart\'{i}nez {\em et al.}~\cite{Martinez:JPP1997} computed $E(k)$ for moderate Reynolds number and showed it to be consistent with the model of Eq.~(\ref{eq:Martnez}).
-On the other hand, Ishihara {\em et al.}~\cite{Ishihara:JPSJ2005} showed that near the dissipation range, Eq.~(\ref{eq:Martnez}) is a good approximation for high Reynolds number flows.
+There are only a few numerical simulations that have investigated the dissipative spectrum of a turbulent flow.
+For example, Mart\'{i}nez {\em et al.}~\cite{Martinez:JPP1997} computed $E(k)$ for flows with moderate Reynolds number ($\mathrm{Re}$) and showed it to be consistent with the model of Eq.~(\ref{eq:Martnez}).
+On the other hand, Ishihara {\em et al.}~\cite{Ishihara:JPSJ2005} showed that near the dissipation range, Eq.~(\ref{eq:Martnez}) is a good approximation also for high Reynolds number flows.
 The energy flux in the dissipative regime of a turbulent flow has not been investigated in detail, either by numerical simulation or experiments.
-Note that $\Pi(k)$ in the dissipative range is assumed to be very small, and it is typically ignored.
-In the present paper, we perform numerical simulations on very high-resolution (up to $4096^3$ grid), and discuss $E(k)$ and $\Pi(k)$ in detail, both in inertial and dissipative regime.
+Note that $\Pi(k)$ in the dissipative range is assumed to be small and rapidly decreasing, and it is typically ignored.
+In the present paper, we perform turbulence simulations on very high-resolution grids (up to $4096^3$), and compare the numerically-computed $E(k)$ and $\Pi(k)$ with those predicted by various models.

-For laminar flows, the energy flux is typically assumed to be vanishingly small citing a reason that the nonlinearity is small for such flows.
-Mart\'{i}nez {\em et al.}'s~proposal \cite{Martinez:JPP1997} (see Eq.~(\ref{eq:Martnez})) is not explicitly stated for laminar flows; however, they compare their model predictions with the numerical simulations for low Reynolds number as well.
-In the present paper, we show that $E(k) \sim \exp(-k/\bar{k}_d)/k$ and $\Pi(k) \sim \exp(-k/\bar{k}_d)$, where $\bar{k}_d$ is a measure of dissipation wavenumber, are the consistent solution for laminar flows.
-We also perform direct numerical simulations (DNS) for $\mathrm{Re}$ ranging from $17.6$ to $49$ and verify that our model predictions and numerical results are consistent with each other.
+Laminar flows are ubiquitous in nature; some examples of such flows are---blood flow in arteries, micro and nano fluidics~\cite{Lautrup:book}, mantle convection inside the Earth~\cite{Verma:NJP2017}, laminar dynamo, and passive scalar turbulence with large Schmidt number~\cite{Gotoh:book_chapter:passive_scalar}.
+Hence, models of laminar flows are very useful.
+In this paper, we construct a spectral model for such flows.
+We consider laminar flows with Reynolds number of the order of unity.
+For such flows, the nonlinearity and the energy flux are quite small. {Researchers have studied the kinetic energy spectrum for such flows and predicted this to be of the form $\exp(-k^2)$ or $\exp(-k)$~\cite{Batchelor:JFM1959_smallSc,Kraichnan:PF1968Scalar,Martinez:JPP1997,Linkmann:PRL2015,Verma:ROPP2017}. } For example, see Eq.~(\ref{eq:Martnez}) proposed by \cite{Martinez:JPP1997}.
+In the present paper, we show that $E(k) \sim k^{-1}\exp(-k/\bar{k}_d)$ and $\Pi(k) \sim k \exp(-k/\bar{k}_d)$, where $\bar{k}_d$ is a measure of dissipation wavenumber, describe the energy spectrum and flux of laminar flows.
+We also performed direct numerical simulations (DNS) for $\mathrm{Re}$ ranging from $17.6$ to $49$ and verified our model predictions with numerical data.